DNCLV/PasswordGenerator/README.md

 # PasswordGenerator
 The Password Generator is used to create a random password from different inputs from the user(console).
-The user determines whether or not the user wants uppercase, lowercase, symbols, numbers or a combination of the four in the password.
+The user determines whether or not the user wants uppercase, symbols, numbers or a combination of the three in the password.
 Furthermore the user determines the length of the password.

 For future improvement: